-The EUP must contain a detailed Screen 3 (Project Risk Analysis) procedure and describenarrative detailing how the large electrical corporation\Large Electrical Corporation will use the screen\Screen 3 on individual Undergrounding Projects both before implementation of the EUP begins and after implementation of the EUP begins.
+The EUP must contain a detailed Screen 3 (Project Risk Analysis) procedure and describenarrative detailing how the large electrical corporation_Large Electrical Corporation will use the screen 3 on individual Undergrounding Projects both before implementation of the EUP begins and after implementation of the EUP begins.
 The information used for alternative mitigations chosen for the Screen 3 (Project Risk Analysis) must reflect current project-specific information.
 The procedurenarrative must include how the large electrical corporation will choose alternative mitigations for Screen 3 (Project Risk Analysis).
 Instructions the Screen 3 procedure for selecting Alternative Mitigations consistent with the instructions on creating and completing the Screen 3 Comparative Risk Metrics Table are Alternative Mitigation selection in Section 2.8.7.42.7.10.
 The narrative must include a description of these Guidelines.

-At the timehow project-specific information will be incorporated into the selection of filing the EUP, thereAlternative Mitigations.
-The narrative must be include a Portfoliodescription of at least 25 projects considered under Screen 3 (Project Risk Analysis). how Baseline values will be determined per Section 2.7.5, Core Capability 6.
+At the time how project-specific information will be incorporated into the selection of filing the EUP, there Alternative Mitigations.
+The narrative must be include a Portiolio description of at least 25 projects considered under Screen 3 (Project Risk Analysis), how Baseline values will be determined per Section 2.7.5, Core Capability 6.

 The narrative must include a description of the scoping process the Large Electrical Corporation uses to determine what portions of an Eligible Circuit Segment will be undergrounded.
-Additionally, if the Large Electrical Corporation determines any portion of an Eligible Circuit Segment will require non-undergrounding work, a narrative explanation describing why that work was chosen for each non-undergrounded Subproject is required in the Appendix C.1.13 Subproject Table.
+Additionally, if the Large Electrical Corporation determines a cortion of an Eligible Circuit Segment will require non-undergrounding work, a narrative containing describing why that work was chosen for each non-undergrounded Submercet is required in the Appendix C.1.13 Subproject Table.

-An Undergrounding Project that has completed Screen 3 (Project Risk Analysis) can proceed to Screen 4 (Project Prioritization).
-Undergrounding Projects that have completed Screen 3 (Project Risk Analysis) are reported as Confirmed Projects on Project Reference Sheets and in in Progress Reports.
+An Undergrounding Project that has completed Screen 3 (Project Screen 3 (Project Prioritization).
+Undergrounding Projects that have completed Screen 3 (Project Risk Analysis) are reported as Confirmed Projects (Project Reference Sheets and in in Progress Reports.